truefoundry/truefoundry-docs/deployment/job/monitoring.md

-# Monitoring Job Runs and Metrics
+# Monitor and Debug Job Runs

 Truefoundry enables you to monitor your deployed jobs and view the `metrics` on a `grafana dashboard`.